microsoft/TypeScript-Handbook/pages/quick-start/react-webpack.md

 # Add a TypeScript configuration file

-At this point, you'll want to bring your TypeScript files together - both your `index.tsx` as well as your typings files.
+You'll want to bring your TypeScript files together - both the code you'll be writing as well as any necessary typings files.

 To do this, you'll need to create a `tsconfig.json` which contains a list of your input files as well as all your compilation settings.
 Simply run the following at the root of the project directory: